tinacms/tina.io/content/docs/getting-started/edit-content.md

 All fields share a common [base configuration](docs/plugins/fields#field-config), but some fields will have different properties beyond these base field options.
 At their most basic, fields need at least two properties: a `name` or path to the editable data and a `component` to edit that data from.

-Notice how the value for `name` in our first field is 'title', that matches the property name in the `data` object.
-If that property were named 'headline', we'd have to update the `name` in the field object to connect that field with the proper data value.
+Notice how the value for `name` in our first field is 'title', that matches the property name in the original `data` object.
+If that property were named `headline` (instead of `title`), we'd have to update the `name` in the field object to connect that field with the proper data value.

 Our example above uses two _default fields_: [`text`](/docs/plugins/fields/text) & [`textarea`](/docs/plugins/fields/textarea).
 Tina provides many other default [field plugins](/docs/plugins/fields), along with some more complex fields such as an [HTML](/docs/plugins/fields/html) / [Markdown](/docs/plugins/fields/markdown) wysiwygs, and [date picker](/docs/plugins/fields/date).
 You can even create your own [custom fields](/docs/plugins/fields/custom-fields).